-- Have your references retired, relocated, or are they otherwise unavailable?
-Perhaps the company you worked for has gone out of business.
+- Have your references retired or moved?
+Has the company you worked for gone out of business?

-- Are you looking for work but don’t want your current employer to know?
+- Are you looking for a new job but don’t want your current employer to know?

-- Have you ever left a job on bad terms or been fired?
+- Have you ever been fired or left a job on bad terms?

-If you answered yes to one or more items on this list, you may feel like you don’t have solid references to give a potential employer.
+If you answer yes to one or more items on this list, you may feel you don’t have great references.

 Why employers ask for references

-When employers are thinking about hiring you, they want to find out if you’re a reliable and effective employee who can handle the job.
-They want to talk to your references—the people who know you and your work.
+Employers want to find out if you’re a reliable and effective employee who can handle the job.
+That’s why they want to talk to your references—the people who know you and your work.

-Employers usually ask for your references after they’ve interviewed you and formed an opinion about you.
-They want to contact your references to check what you’ve said about yourself and see if you’re a good fit for the job and the organization.
+Employers usually ask for your references after they’ve interviewed you.
+They want to check what you’ve said about yourself.
+They also want to see if you’re a good fit for the job and their workplace.

-Because of potential legal issues, some employers will not provide details about former employees and will only confirm dates of employment.
-Even so, many employers still regard reference checks as an important step in the hiring process.
+Because of potential legal issues, some employers won’t provide many details about former employees.
+Instead, they’ll only confirm the dates you worked for them.
+Even so, many employers still see reference checks as a vital step in the hiring process.

 Employers use references in different ways:

-- Some employers won’t interview you until they’ve checked your references.
+- Some won’t interview you until they’ve checked your references.

-- Some employers prefer not to accept references from out of province or out of the country.
+- Some won’t accept references from outside the province or country.

-- Some employers hire new staff on probation because they don’t trust references, expecting them to exaggerate the positives.
+- Some hire new staff on probation because they don’t trust references.
+They may feel good references are exaggerated.

-- Some employers will still consider hiring you without employment references if you:
+- Some may hire you without employment references if you:

-- can provide an alternative, such as a character or volunteer reference.
+- Can provide an option, such as a character or volunteer reference

 - Polish your career planning and job search skills.
-If your skills, experience and attitude fit what employers are looking for, they may be less likely to rely on your references when deciding whether or not to hire you.
+If your skills, abilities, and accompllishments, and attitude fit what employers want, they may rely less on your references.

-- Material or documents you’ve produced or projects you’ve been involved in can demonstrate your skills and attitudes.
+- Work or documents you’ve produced or projects you’ve been involved in can show your skills and attitudes.

-- Copies of evaluations, letters of recognition, thank-you letters, written comments from customers or clients and awards can show your value as an employee.
+- Awards, written feedback, letters of recognition or thanks and written comments from customers or clients can show your value as an employee.

 - Manage your references:

-- Instead of listing references on an application, attach a resumé that includes the statement, “References available upon request.”
+- Don’t list references on an application.
+Instead, attach a resumé with the statement, “References available upon request.”

-- Always ask potential references for permission before using their names and tell them when an employer may be contacting them.
-Ask your references what contact information (home phone or cell phone) you should give to the employer.
+- Always ask references for permission each time you use their names.
+Let them know when an employer may contact them.
+Ask your references what contact details (home phone, cell phone or email) you should give to the employer.

 - Coach your references.
-Share relevant information about the position you’re applying for to help them prepare for the kinds of questions the employer will likely ask.
+Share relevant information about the job you’re applying for.
+This will help them prepare for the kinds of questions the employer will likely ask.
 You want what they say about you to help you get the job.

-- Provide written references.
-If your reference is unwilling or unable to speak to your potential employer, maybe they'll write a letter for you instead.
+- Provide written reference letters.
+If your reference can’t speak to your potential employer, maybe they'll write a letter for you instead.
 These letters can often be used for future interviews, so make sure to save copies.

 When your references are from outside Canada

-If your reference has retired or moved to a different company and you know how to reach that person at home, do so.
-Ask if they would rather be contacted by phone or email.
+If your reference has retired and you know how to reach that person at home, do so.
+Don’t forget to ask what contact details you can give out.

 When you don’t want your current employer to know you’re looking for work